 Ratings of World Wrestling Entertainment (WWE) programming have skyrocketed in recent weeks, apace with the real-life horrors that are turning the United States into a dystopian nightmarish hellscape.

-A recent gallup poll reveals that a whopping 93 percent of Americans will only feel hopeful about the future if the presidential race is somehow won by Jack Tunney.
+According to a recent poll, 87 percent of Americans will only feel secure again if the US presidency is somehow won by Jack Tunney.